mhahn2003/bc21/README.md

 - ~~Need to spawn more slanderers for more eco: I think pp does 1:1:1 ratio?~~
     - ~~Maybe separate between the initial ECs and the new ECs:~~
     - ~~The initial ECS focus on slanderers and politicians, while the new ones focus on muckrakers~~
+    - Still need more eco for the newer ecs

+Order:
+1. ~~Defense politician only needs to spread out from other defense, otherwise muckrakers can slip by~~
+2. Need to attack EC if there's a ton of attack politicians not doing anything
+3. Position the slanderers away from the enemy ECs if they are known
+4. When wandering has a tendency to move in groups, split them up somehow?
+5. Muckrakers still crowd around a politician, probably bc they come back after getting out of range 10
+6. If muckraker buff is large enough, buff EC it just spawned from